apache/cordova-fetch/README.md

 ### `uninstall`

 Uninstalls a package from the given directory.
-Returns a resolved `Promise` when removal has finished.
+Returns a `Promise` that resolves when removal has finished.

 ```js
 const { uninstall } = require('cordova-fetch');